SystemsBiologyUniandes/Cytometry/README.md

 # Cytometry

-to [install](https://github.com/eyurtsev/fcsparser) fcsparser:  pip install fcsparser
+to [install fcsparser](https://github.com/eyurtsev/fcsparser) :  pip install fcsparser

 FCSparser - converts a bunch of fcs files to csv files and plots some statistics Work in progress - plots the thing